 Appropriate for all majors, class years, and geographic preferences

 Workforce Recruitment Program refers students and recent alumni with disabilites to positions within the federal government and private corporations.
 To be eligible, students must register, complete an application, and upload a resume.
 Students will then be invited to conduct a 30 minute phone interview, and will be referred to employers beginning in Jan.
-2018.
-Student registration opens on August 28, 2017.
+2019.
+Student registration will re-open in August, 2019.

 Looking for a job?
 OurAbility posts employment opportunities for people with disAbilities, by people with disAbilities – Over two million jobs listed!
 Log in your LinkedIn or Facebook profile today!
 View How to video